percona/everest-doc/docs/use/database_view.md

 Using the backups that you have created, you can:
 {.power-number}

--  Restore the backup to this datbase.
+1. Restore the backup to this datbase.

-    a.
-To restore this database, click the ellipsis (...) menu next to the database, then click **Restore to this DB**.
+    1. To restore this database, click the ellipsis (...) menu next to the database, then click **Restore to this DB**.
 The **Restore Database** pop-up opens.

-    b.
-Select the method that you want to use to restore this database.
+    2. Select the method that you want to use to restore this database.
 You can either choose **From a backup** or From a Point-in-time (PITR).

-    c.
-Select either the backup from the dropdown or the point in time based on the option chosen in the previous step.
+    3. Select either the backup from the dropdown or the point in time based on the option chosen in the previous step.

-    d.
-Click **Restore**.
+    4. Click **Restore**.

-- Create a new database from this backup.
+2. Create a new database from this backup.

+    a.

 This tab also lists all the active